btemel/Time-Series-Forecasting-Banana-Republic/README.md

 Time Series Forecasting (Banana Republic)

+To start, open up a terminal or a command prompt and navigate to the directory of your Python project.
+Once you are there, type the following command:

+pip install -r requirements.txt

 We can conclude that best forecast for this model is:
 * municipality id: 1
 * worst forecast is for municipality id: 4